An all-inclusive overview of the Kanban method, its functions, features, and when you should use one.

 The Scrum board is managed by the Product Owner and the team separately.
 The team commits to tasks 1-4 weeks in advance.

-The function of a Kanban board is to visualize work and limit the WIP.
-This way it helps the Kanban team to deliver the best results.
+The function of a Kanban is to visualize work and limit the WIP.
+This way it helps the team to deliver the best results.
 Here the team sets the pace of work and completes tasks based on the changing priorities.
 While the function of the Scrum board is to hold the tasks that must be completed in the next iteration.
 The Scrum board also visualizes the progress, but it serves more like a project plan for the next 1-4 weeks than a guide.
 Making sure the team meets the commitment during the allocated time.

 The differences between Scrum and Kanban boards are based solely on the differences in the frameworks themselves.
 Kanban’s definition is much more flexible than the one of Scrum.
 Here is the full comparison of Kanban vs Scrum vs Scrumban.

-Still unsure what your Kanban board should look like?
+Still unsure what your board should look like?
 We have gathered 16 Kanban board examples to spark your creativity.
 Take a look through and you will surely find something that fits your industry and team needs.
 There are Kanban boards fit for Engineering, Marketing, Sales, and many others.

 Kanban board is a visual and informative tool to manage your team and optimize work processes.
 By visualizing your tasks, you will be able to optimize the workflow, identify bottlenecks, adapt to the changing circumstances, and better estimate the outcome.